 Research objectives: 1.
 Metabolic profile of the extracts from these cultures to identify the potential producer of antimicrobials using new cultivation technology and genome mining analysis.
 2. Identification and isolation of these unknown antimicrobial/antiviral compounds for structural elucidation; 3.
 Development of genetic method to confirm the identity of the identified gene cluster in these bacterial strains.
 4. Characterization of novel tailoring enzymes involved in the biosynthesis of these drug-like metabolites.

-Candidates should have (or expect to achieve) a UK honours degree at 2.1 or above (or equivalent) in Organic chemistry, microbiology or biochemistry or bioorganic chemistry.
+Selection will be made on the basis of academic merit.
+The successful candidate should have, or expect to obtain, a UK Honours degree at 2.1 or above (or equivalent) in Organic chemistry, microbiology or biochemistry or bioorganic chemistry.

 This is a cross-disciplinary project involving elements of organic chemistry, molecular biology and protein chemistry.
 In this project, you will gain experience in chemical synthesis of small molecules, cloning genes for heterologous expression, as well as using the purified enzymes to carry out biotransformation reactions.
 You will learn chemical characterization by LC-MS and NMR analyses.
-You will gain experience in organic chemistry, microbiology, molecular biology as well as protein chemistry.
+You will gain experience in organic chemistry, microbiology.

 • Apply for Degree of Doctor of Philosophy in Chemistry